yukisuwabe/CommuniCareFrontend/README.md

+## CommuniCare
-# CommuniCare is a centralized hub where you can find health care services nearby according to your needs.
+CommuniCare is a centralized hub where you can find health care services nearby according to your needs.